alidlo/rewrap/README.md

 The primary motivation for Rewrap is two-fold:

-* Expose standalone utilities pre-compiling React components.
+* Expose standalone utilities for pre-compiling React components.
 * Wrap entire React libraries with one macro call.

 These two facilities are in [rewrap/core](https://github.com/alidlo/rewrap/tree/master/rewrap-core).